Shop Subscribe

 Kid Educators: Spreading The Word About Breast Cancer Awareness

 October is Breast Cancer Awareness Month, and particularly for middle and high school students, awareness may be on the mind.
 Instead of letting the month roll by unmarked, consider ways to help raise age-appropriate awareness in your school setting by turning students into kid educators.
 Foster research and critical thinking skills while letting kids get the word out about breast cancer awareness during this important month.
-These three simple ideas will let your students take the lead to foster independence, critical thinking, and awareness of important social and health issues.
+These three simple ideas will let your students take the lead in fostering independence, critical thinking, and awareness of important social and health issues.

 Breast Cancer Awareness Display Projects